EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Introduction

-Uncertainty quantification is well studied in the machine learning literature (see the survey in~\cite{gawlikowski2021survey}) with effective techniques such as Bayesian dropout~\cite{gal2016dropout}, model ensembles~\cite{osband2016deep}, and evidential methods~\cite{natpn}.
+Uncertainty quantification is well studied in the machine learning literature (see the survey in~\cite{gawlikowski2021survey}) with effective techniques such as Bayesian dropout~\cite{gal2016dropout}, model ensembles~\cite{osband2016deep}, and evidential methods~\cite{ulmer2023prior}.
 In the off-road navigation literature, ensemble methods have been a popular choice~\cite{triest2023learning, lee2023AleatoricEpistemicKinodynamicModel, kim2023bridging}, because they typically outperform methods based on Bayesian dropout~\cite{lakshminarayanan2017simple}.
 In comparison, evidential methods are better suited for real-world deployment, because they only require a single network evaluation without imposing high computation or memory requirements.
-Therefore, we leverage the evidential method proposed in~\cite{natpn} that directly parameterizes the conjugate prior distribution of the target distribution with NN outputs.
-Specifically, we model the target traction distributions as categorical distributions to capture aleatoric uncertainty, which imply Dirichlet conjugate priors whose concentration parameters, determined by the densities of the traction predictor's latent features, provide information about epistemic uncertainty.
-We improve upon~\cite{natpn} by proposing an uncertainty-aware loss based on the squared Earth Mover's Distance~\cite{hou2016emd2}.
-Our loss can be computed efficiently in closed-form and better captures the relationship among the discrete traction values, resulting in more accurate traction predictions that in turn improve the downstream risk-aware planner's navigation performance.
+Therefore, we leverage the evidential method proposed by Charpentier et al.~\cite{natpn} to directly parameterize the conjugate prior distribution of the target distribution with NN outputs in order to quantify both aleatoric and epistemic uncertainty.
+Moreover, we propose an uncertainty-aware loss based on the squared Earth Mover's Distance proposed by Hou et al.~\cite{hou2016emd2} to better capture the relationship among the discrete traction values, resulting in more accurate traction predictions that in turn improve the downstream risk-aware planner's navigation performance.